In a first, Congress fighting LS elections on its Chief Ministers' faces

 Despite having governments in these states, the party's internal surveys indicated that the BJP was still having an upper hand.

-Concerned Congress high command changed its strategy and asked the Chief Ministers of these states to win more seats than the BJP at any cost.
+Concerned Congress high command changed its strategy and asked the chief ministers of these states to win more seats than the BJP at any cost.

-Enthused Chief Ministers have also assured the party that they will win more seats than the target.
+Enthused chief ministers have also assured the party that they will win more seats than the target.

 Chhattisgarh Chief Minister Bhupesh Baghel has promised to win more than seven seats out of 11, Punjab Chief Minister Captain Amarinder Singh more than nine seats out of 13, Rajasthan Chief Minister Ashok Gehlot more than 14 seats out of 25, and Madhya Pradesh Chief Minister Kamal Nath more than 15 seats out of 29.